nclient/NClient/README.md

 The client and controller interfaces are annotated with attributes.
 The following attributes can be used:

 #### Base attributes
-A client interface can be annotated with `Facade` attribute if no other NClient attributes are used in the client interface.
+A client interface can be annotated with the `FacadeAttribute` if no other NClient attributes are used in the client interface.
 It is needed in the internal logic of the library to find the client interfaces.
 ```C#
 [Facade] public interface IMyClient { ... }
 ```
-`Api` attribute is an equivalent of `ApiControllerAttribute` from ASP.NET Core.
+The `Api` attribute is an equivalent of the `ApiControllerAttribute` from ASP.NET Core.
 ```C#
 [Api] public interface IMyController { ... }
 ```
-The base URL route for API can be set by `PathAttribute`.
+The base URL route for API can be set by the `PathAttribute`.
 ```C#
 [Path("api")] public interface IMyClient { ... }
 ```